 2007, a year in which one of the most critical economic situations had occurred, affecting many financial institutions and changing the way most High street banks lend – the credit crunch.

-Many people are unaware as to why this happened so gain a deeper understanding of this, we would have to rewind the clock and look back into the 70s and 80s where if you wanted a mortgage it would most likely be through your local building society, as there was a time where banks didn’t provide mortgages.
+Many First Time Buyers in York are unaware as to why this happened so gain a deeper understanding of this, we would have to rewind the clock and look back into the 70s and 80s where if you wanted a mortgage it would most likely be through your local building society, as there was a time where banks didn’t provide mortgages.

 To start the process of a Mortgage years ago you would have to arrange an appointment with your local Building Society Manager who would check to see if you could be approved.
 The money that would be lent to you would be obtained from savings accounts of the branches’ existing customers.
 In order for this to happen, interest rates for borrowers would be higher than the interest rates that were being paid to savers to maintain the increase in profits.